philsturgeon/phil.tech/source/2010-12-31-2010-for-phil-sturgeon-year-in-review.html.markdown

 layout: post
 title: '2010 for Phil Sturgeon: Year in Review'
 category: personal
-alias: blog/2010/12/2010-for-phil-sturgeon-year-in-review
+alias: blog/2010/12/2010-for-phil-sturgeon-year-in-review/
-excerpt: " \n\tAnother year has passed and this has been the best yet.
+excerpt: "Another year has passed and this has been the best yet.
 Most years fly by without me having any real record of what I have achieved or where I need to improve to better myself, so this year I decided to set myself a list of goals to help shape my life.
 Find out how I did! "